jrenaud90/CyRK/README.md

 **Runge-Kutta ODE Integrator Implemented in Cython and Numba**

-CyRK provides fast ODE integration while still allowing for differential equations written in Python.
+CyRK provides fast integration tools to solve systems of ODEs with adaptive time stepping.
+CyRK can accept differential equation functions that are written in pure Python or njited numba, speeding up development time.
+The purpose of this package is to provide some of the functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with improved performance.

-CyRK's numba (njit-safe) implementation is 13-25x faster than scipy's solve_ivp function.
-The cython implementation is about 20x faster.
-The cython function is also largely pre-compiled which avoids most of the initial performance hit found with the numba version.
+CyRK's [numba](https://numba.discourse.group/) (njit-safe) implementation is 10-25x faster than scipy's solve_ivp function (except for very long integrations).
+The [cython](https://cython.org/) implementation is about 20x faster.
+The cython function is also largely pre-compiled which avoids most of the initial performance hit found with using the numba version.

 ![CyRK Performance](CyRK_SciPy_Compare_v0-0-1-dev4.png)